Goblet cell

 The goblet cell is highly polarized with the nucleus and other organelles concentrated at the base of the cell and secretory granules containing mucin, at the apical surface.
 The apical plasma membrane projects short microvilli to give an increased surface area for secretion.

-Goblet cells are typically found in the respiratory, reproductive and gastrointestinal tracts and are surrounded by other columnar cells.
-Biased differentiation of airway basal cells in the respiratory epithelium, into goblet cells plays a key role in the excessive mucus production, known as mucus hypersecretion seen in many respiratory diseases, including chronic bronchitis, and asthma.
+Goblet cells are typically found in the respiratory, reproductive and lower gastrointestinal tracts and are surrounded by other columnar cells.
+Biased differentiation of airway basal cells in the respiratory epithelium into goblet cells plays a key role in the excessive mucus production, known as mucus hypersecretion, seen in many respiratory diseases, including chronic bronchitis and asthma.

 Structure

 Goblet cells are found scattered among the epithelial lining of organs, such as the intestinal and respiratory tracts.
 They are found inside the trachea, bronchi, and larger bronchioles in the respiratory tract, small intestines, the large intestine, and conjunctiva in the upper eyelid.
 In the conjunctiva goblet cells are a source of mucin in tears and they also secrete different types of mucins onto the ocular surface.
 In the lacrimal glands, mucus is synthesized by acinar cells instead.